ftnt-cse/solution-pack-chatops/README.md

 ### Introduction

 *ChatOps Solution Pack* is designed to provide playbooks that facilitate users to perform a particular task using a set of commands.
-Please open any record like Alert or Incident, Expand Workspace panel and use ‘Comments’ to type your commands and observe the results.
+Please open any record like Alert or Incident, expand the **Workspace** panel and use ‘Comments’ to type your commands and observe the results.

 ### Usage

-More information can be found [here](https://github.com/fortinet-fortisoar/solution-pack-chatops/blob/develop/docs/solution-pack-guide.md).
+For more information, refer [here](https://github.com/fortinet-fortisoar/solution-pack-chatops/blob/develop/docs/solution-pack-guide.md).

 ## Prerequisites